2023 Winter World University Games: Mascot

 The official mascot of the Games—a moose named Adirondack Mac—was unveiled on November 14, 2021.
 Designed by Fashion Institute of Technology student Kristina Ingerowski, it was selected following a public vote and submission process, and named after the Adirondack Mountains.

 Broadcasting

 In August 2022, it was announced that ESPN would hold the U.S. media rights to the Games, with coverage to be carried by ESPN2 and ESPNU.
 ESPN's partner TSN holds the Canadian media rights via this agreement.
-FISU.tv is the international broadcaster of the Games, but geo-blocked in USA and Canada.
+FISU.tv is the international broadcaster of the Games, but geo-blocked in the United States and Canada.